ncptv/arrayed-degradation-assay/README.md

 - `--control_peak_max` the right bound of the control peak (for example p4p6) in nucleotides; the default is 310 nucleotides; the control peak will be searched for within the [`control_min_peak`, `control_max_peak`] interval;
 - `--time_unit` the time unit used in `plate_map.csv` timepoint labels in the plate map. `m` for minutes, `h` for hours, `d` for days.
 Defaults to minutes.
 - `--remove_background` whether to remove background from target peak.
 By default, the script does not remove background.
 If this argument is set it will draw a line at the base of detected peak and only the area above that line will be considered for half life calculations.
 It is not advised to set it because of unstable behaviour and less repeatable results in some cases.
-- `--width_param` parameter that controls the width of the target peak.
+- `--rel_height` parameter that controls the width of the target peak.
 It ranges from 0 to 1.
 Default is 0.85.
 The higher the value the wider bounds of the target peak.
 Do not exeed 0.95 as you will capture everything as peak.
 0.75 is safe but quite conservative.
 0.85 captures mostly what you expect but can grab some noise.

 ### Examples